fcrepo-exts/fcrepo-webapp-plus/README.md

 [![Build Status](https://travis-ci.org/fcrepo4-labs/fcrepo-webapp-plus.png?branch=master)](https://travis-ci.org/fcrepo4-labs/fcrepo-webapp-plus)

 Fcrepo4 webapp plus optional fcrepo dependencies.
-This project builds custom-configured fcrepo4 webapp war files that include extra dependencies and configuration options.
+This project builds a custom-configured fcrepo4 webapp war file that includes extra dependencies and configuration options.
 An integration test exists to perform a basic deployment test only and may be useful just for identifying syntax errors in configuration file updates or third party library version incompatibilities.